chiragmthakkar/IoT_PowerBI/README.md

 **Student email:** a1806400@student.adelaide.edu.au
 **University:** University of Adelaide

-## IoT_PowerBI
+## Dataset + PowerBI

 ## Description:
-Project path 2 was choosen for the AI project.
+Project path 2 was choosen for the IoT project.
 Power BI was used as a visualization tool for the selected dataset.
 Also, as the pre-requisite the Power BI learning path was also completed.
 A Financial data consisting of 700 rows was choosen for the data analysis.
 Key insights, Dashboard screenshots and videos are described in the sections below.

 **Dataset**